“Every battle is won, or lost, before it is ever fought.” ― Sun Tzu, The Art of War

 Now, my STUFF is more useful.

-Also, when you finish your main plan, make a backup plan or build in contingencies in your main plan because things will, usually, not go as "planned".
+Contingency Plan: After completing a Primary Plan, start working on a Backup Plan or build in contingencies in the main plan because things will, usually, not go as "planned".
 Try to think of all the "what ifs" and document solutions through them.

 NEXT, Review your plan when current events happen that could escallate into a real bad local situation: